What is a pre-harvest (Stage 2UH) claim?

 If a crop is chemically destroyed or worked down without an inspection, the yield for claim calculations will be set at an amount equal to coverage multiplied by the number of acres of the crop that have been destroyed.
 For determination of future coverage, production is set at zero for the acres of crop that were destroyed without an inspection.

 What are the consequences of putting the crop to an alternate use without an inspection?

 If you put the crop to an alternate use (e.g. baled for greenfeed) without an inspection, the yield for claim calculations will be set at an amount equal to coverage multiplied by the number of acres put to alternate use.
 For the purpose of calculating future coverage, production is set at 70 per cent of that year’s probable yield multiplied by the number of acres that were put to an alternate use without an inspection.

 What is the coverage level for pre-harvest claims?

-Most crops are at 100 per cent of coverage, except for potatoes, cooking onions, rutabagas, carrots and parsnips which have a coverage level of 85 per cent if they are destroyed prior to harvest.
+Most crops are at 100 per cent of coverage, except for: potatoes (90 per cent coverage if destroyed prior to harvest); and cooking onions, rutabagas, carrots and parsnips (85 per cent coveraged if destroyed prior to harvest).
 These crops have significant harvest costs.
 By destroying these crops you do not incur the higher harvesting costs, therefore the coverage is reduced.

 Are premiums deducted from claim payments?